Dylan Carlson Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 23rd-ranked team ERA among all league pitching staffs (4.72).
+- The Dodgers have the 20th-ranked team ERA among all league pitching staffs (4.65).

-- Dodgers pitchers combine to rank 17th in baseball in home runs given up (30 total, 1.2 per game).
+- The Dodgers rank 16th in baseball in home runs given up (30 total, 1.1 per game).

-- Kershaw (4-1 with a 2.32 ERA and 32 strikeouts in 31 2/3 innings pitched) gets the start for the Dodgers, his sixth of the season.
+- Syndergaard (0-3 with a 6.58 ERA and 21 strikeouts in 26 2/3 innings pitched) gets the start for the Dodgers, his sixth of the season.

-- His most recent appearance was on Sunday against the Chicago Cubs, when the lefty went six innings, surrendering one earned run while giving up three hits.
+- In his last appearance on Tuesday against the Pittsburgh Pirates, the right-hander tossed four innings, giving up seven earned runs while surrendering nine hits.

+- The 30-year-old has an ERA of 6.58, with 7.3 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .296 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.